Math with Mr. D.

 The next lesson (4A) will involve comparing and rounding decimals.
 We will be starting this lesson on Tues.
 (9/13).

 During the previous week, we worked getting to know the 10 and the power it holds! 🙂 We started to get to know how to use exponents and their effect on the number 10.
 We talked about how using 10 as a base with exponents can represent 100, 1,000, and 10,000.
-There was a quick check on the concepts on Fri. and there will be a quiz after a short review on Tues. when we return.
+We had a quiz on this concept last Friday.
+It seems as if students are either getting it completely or still no understanding the concept very well.
+These lessons build on each other so it is imperative that students “get it” for future lessons.

-Some students are still having trouble with multiplying and dividing fractions.
+Some students are still having trouble with multiplying and dividing decimals.
 Below is a link to help with more practice.

 This other link deals with problems using the power of 10 to multiply and divide decimals.

 Going forward, we’ll be looking at how to write decimals as fractions and how to say them them as a mixed number too.
 This lesson will go through this Friday.
-We will most likely take a quiz on this next Mon. due to the short week.
-We will do a quick check on Thursday to see how they are understanding the material.
+We will most likely take a quiz either Fri. or next Monday.
+I’m attaching the family welcome letter to this lesson below.
+Please feel free to open it and see what we will be doing this week.

 This week our lesson will continue working through the relationship of decimals and fractions using the “power of 10” to compare them.
 Students will also be using multiplication and division to talk about the place value between #’s.